ugjka/yeelight-cinema-go/README.md

 Issues and Pull requests are welcome

-ps. this is linux only
+ps. this is linux, xorg only (no wayland)